I’m David, a web consultant for photographers (& more).

-Your images are unique.
+Your work is unique.
 Your website should be too.
-Built with marketing directors, art buyers and photo editors in mind.
-Designed for you alone, fully self-editable and responsive, of course.
+Built with you target audience in mind.
+Designed for you alone, optimized for speed and Google, fully self-editable, and responsive, of course.

 Strategy & Answers